d3/d3-hierarchy/README.md

 ### Hierarchies

-Before you can compute a hierarchical layout, you need to create a hierarchical data structure: you need a [root node](#hierarchy-nodes).
+Before you can compute a hierarchical layout, you need a hierarchical data structure: a [root node](#hierarchy-nodes).
 If you have tabular data as input, such as a CSV file, use [d3.hierarchyBottomUp](#hierarchyBottomUp) to organize the rows into a hierarchy.
 If you already have hierarchical data, such as a JSON file, use [d3.hierarchyTopDown](#hierarchyTopDown) to derive the corresponding hierarchy.
 You can also construct [hierarchy nodes](#hierarchy-nodes) manually.

 <a name="hierarchyBottomUp" href="#hierarchyBottomUp">#</a> d3.<b>hierarchyBottomUp</b>()